pierre-rouleau/about-erlang/doc/installing-erlang-asdf.rst

 then the version of the tool will be identified by the ``.tool-version`` file stored in the current directory.

-  ⚠️  Therefore  **asdf is sensitive to the current directory where the erl command is issued**.
+  ⚠️   **asdf is sensitive to the current directory where the erl command is issued**.

 Unlike the other tools (Erlang Solutions' Erlang Installer, Kerl-built versions), **you cannot use the same directory in 2 different shells and launch